cycle-hnu/cycle-hnu.github.io/content/authors/liwenbin/_index.md

   - Undergraduate
 ---

-LiWen Bin is information science and engineering college of hunan university complier optimization team members, and is a second-year undergraduate.
+LiWen Bin is information science and engineering college of hunan university CYCLE members, and is a second-year undergraduate.
 His research interests include machine learning, fully homomorphic encryption algorithms.
 Currently studying the acceleration of FHE.